-First we are glad to hear that you are interested in our community management service!
-As far as pricing goes with regard to our services, well it’s not as simple as a fixed rated per home.
+We are glad to hear that you are interested in our community management service!
+As far as pricing goes concerning our services, it’s not as simple as a fixed rated per home.
 We look at the needs of your community and price our services accordingly.
 The last thing you want to have is a contract with a management company that doesn’t understand your community and what it takes to run smoothly.
 No one price fits all.

 We do not offer accounting-only services.

-All account changes (such as address, name changes or additions to deed) need to be submitted in writing.
-Please include property address and indicate what changes may be needed.
+All account changes (such as an address, name changes or additions to the deed) need to be submitted in writing.
+Please include the property address and indicate what changes may be needed.
 Please send any changes to email@example.com.
-Name changes should be accompanied by copy of marriage/divorce certificate as well.
+Name changes should be accompanied by a copy of the marriage/divorce certificate as well.
 Changes of ownership will only occur once a deed has been recorded with the county assessor’s office and web site.